 How many daily users does Amazon have?

-Amazon has somewhere around 197 million monthly visitors.
-A simple equation would calculate that there are about 6.6 million visitors per day on average.
-Still, the numbers depend on the day of the week and time of the year.
+Amazon has somewhere around 214 million monthly visitors.
+A simple equation would calculate that there are about 7.1 million visitors per day on average.
+Still, the numbers depend on the day of the week and the time of the year.

-As we’ve already mentioned, Amazon’s market share is about 45% of the entire ecommerce market.
+Amazon’s market share is about 50% of the ecommerce market.
 When we take into consideration the number of items in the marketplace, the volume of traffic and the annual profit, this figure hardly comes as a surprise.

 How many orders does Amazon get per day?

-According to the 2018 Amazon statistics, there were about 500 orders placed on Amazon every single day.
-We should have in mind that the latest available statistic on the number of daily orders is from two years ago.
-In 2021, this figure is probably significantly higher.
+According to Amazon statistics, there are about 1.6 million orders placed on Amazon every single day.
+In 2022, this figure is probably significantly higher.